Hipparchus-Math/hipparchus/src/site/markdown/userguide/leastsquares.md

 a parameter may be used in a square root and needs to be positive, or another parameter represents the sine of an angle and should be within -1 and +1, or several parameters may need to remain in the unit circle and the sum of their squares must be smaller than 1.
-The least square solvers available in Apache Commons Math currently don't allow to set up constraints on the parameters.
+The least square solvers available in Hipparchus currently don't allow to set up constraints on the parameters.
 This is a known missing feature.
 There are two ways to circumvent this.

 Both ways are achieved by setting up a